 -Ride along.
 Parents are more than welcome and encouraged to attend any and all of the three In-Car portions of the program.
 However, if you can only make one, we suggest coming along for the last session.
 Not only will this give you the chance to see all that we've been working on during our training sessions, but it will allow you to see what kind of decisions your teen is making behind the wheel.

 Even if you can't ride along or attend class, be sure to talk with the instructor at the end of each session and see how your teen is progressing.
-Communication between the parent and the instructor can be a real tool for advancing your teen's skills.
+Communication between the parent and the instructor can be an effective tool in advancing your teen's driving skills.

 2. Train with your teen.

 -Let your teen drive!
-Practice makes perfect.
-6 hours behind the wheel with us is not enough.
-To get the most of Driver Ed, students need to be practicing on their own between In-Car sessions.
-This practice allows each session to build upon the last and allows the successive sessions to become more in-depth.
+Regular practice leads to consistent progress.
+To get the most out of Driver Ed, students need to be practicing with their parents between In-Car sessions.
+This practice allows each driving session with ADS to build upon the last and enables the training in successive sessions to become more in-depth.